raexera/yoru/.github/README.md

 ## :bookmark_tabs: ‎ <samp>Fonts</samp>

-I have created a Custom Font that based on [Iosevka Custom Build](https://github.com/be5invis/Iosevka/blob/master/doc/custom-build.md), has two variants `Original` and [`Nerd Font`](https://github.com/ryanoasis/nerd-fonts).
-This font supports ligatures!
+I am thrilled to share with you my very own custom font, inspired by the Iosevka Custom Build, featuring two distinctive variants: "Original" and "Nerd Font."
+What sets this font apart is its remarkable support for ligatures, enhancing your coding and text-editing experience.

-This is My Favorite Monospace Font!
-This font is used in my terminal emulator and all my code editor.
-Yes, for better Code.
+This font holds a special place in my heart—it's my personal favorite among monospace fonts.
+It graces both my terminal emulator and all my code editors, elevating the quality of my coding endeavors.

-You know what?
-This Font is absolutely Awesome!
-If combined with Yoru Colorscheme!
+And here's the icing on the cake: when paired with the enchanting Yoru Colorscheme, the synergy between font and colorscheme creates an absolutely mesmerizing visual experience.
+It's a combination that breathes life into your digital workspace, making it truly awesome!

+I invite you to explore and enjoy the beauty and functionality of my custom font, knowing that it was crafted with dedication and passion.

 <b>Font Preview:</b>